 - Possibility of unreported measured results.
 As seen in the above tables, many results are reported for one or two but not all of the countries.
 It is possible that some of these indicators were measured but not reported in the published studies because they did not show favorable results.
 This is a speculation only; we have not discussed this question with the studies' authors.

-- We have seen a list of treatments given by community in Mozambique in 2008,47 and a narrative report that states, "Since 2006 surveying and treatment has taken place in 14 of the district’s primary schools, in which every child is administered with the correct dosage of Albendazole and Praziquantel annually."48
+- We have seen a list of treatments given by community in Mozambique in 2008,46 and a narrative report (undated; we received it in 2011) that states, "Since 2006 surveying and treatment has taken place in 14 of the district’s primary schools, in which every child is administered with the correct dosage of Albendazole and Praziquantel annually."47

 Possible negative and offsetting impact